 If you have the time, look into Facebook audience optimization—it’ll help you make sure the stuff you’re creating is actually what your audience is looking for.

 1. Use those hashtags!

 Unlike Facebook, you can go wild with hashtags on Instagram.
 (But not too wild.)
 Instagram lets you use up to 30 hashtags, and if you choose them well, you can boost engagement and reach a wider audience.
 Just make sure you’re using the right hashtags that’ll put you in the conversation and on the map, like Pyrrha does here:

-No one wants to read a wall of blue text and number signs all clustered together.
+Even though hashtags are useful, sometimes you’ll want to hide them for the aesthetic.
+(Who wants to see a wall of blue text and number signs all clustered together?)
 If you’re worried about all the hashtags ruining the look of your Instagram caption, you can hide your hashtags (kind of) in a comment instead of in the caption to keep your posts looking streamlined and #aesthetic.

-Geotagging is a great feature that can build engagement, but according to AdWeek, only 5% of posts include a location tag.
-The posts that do, however, can get 79% more engagement.
-This is important if you’re posting from an event or specific location.
-Remember the ill-fated Fyre Festival’s promo material from the Bahamas?
-The gorgeous location was a selling point—and to be fair, so were the models—remember to geotag.
+Geotagging is a great feature that can build engagement, but according to AdWeek, only 5% of posts include a location tag.17 The posts that do, however, can get 79% more engagement.

-Geotagging is also great if you want to reach an audience in a specific location, such as local businesses.
+Geotagging is most useful if your store or business has a specific location and you want to reach a local audience.
 Here’s Herschel Supply promoting its umbrellas for the (very apt) London weather:

 Social media best practices for Twitter

 Like Facebook, you should be selective and minimal with your hashtag use.
 A good hashtag will give your tweet exposure, but if you use too many, your readers’ eyes will glaze over and they’ll move on.
 Don’t use more than two or three hashtags, and try to work them into the tweet instead of just bunched together at the end.